ollie-galbraith/mikrotik_switch_api/README.md

 After lots of clicking buttons, changing text, and playing around with Firefox Debug panel, I have reverse engineered the API from hex and binary to integers and strings.
 At least I reverse engineered the main pages haha.

-This is a repo containing a Powershell Module (and in the future some Python code and Ansible Collections) to make the correct calls to the API.
+This is a repo containing a Powershell Module and basic Python/Ansible code to make the correct calls to the API.

 ### To Note
 This is a side project for me, and I have only manaaged to test the code on three switch models